 I , bearing

-Roll No admitted inof Institute of M anagement, Nirma
+Roll No o admitted in of Institute of Management, Nirma

-Univ ersity, do hereby declare and undertake that I will refrain n myself from co nsumption of Drug
+Univers ty, do hereby declare and undertake that I will refrain myself from consumption of Drug

-and Alcohol.
+and Alco bhol.

-use/ Gove offer I have read the relevant instruction against the use of drugs & alcohol.
-I know that the use/possession of narcotics drugs and Alcohol is a punishable offence under the law of the Government of Gujarat and if I am found guilty of using such thing, then it will amount to a criminal offence and I am liable for the appropriate penalty as per laws.
-I hereby give an undertaking to the Institute that I will refrain myself from consumption of Drug and Alcohol.
+use/pos Governi offence session of narcotics drugs and Alcohol is nent of Gujarat and if I am found guilty of us e use of drugs & alcohol.
+I know that the s a punishable offence under the law of the ing such thing, then it will amount to a criminal as per laws.
+I hereby give an undertaking to the of Drug and Alcohol.

-Date :
+Date:

-Plac 2: Signature of student
+Place: Signature of student

-I un incio dertake that I will take utmo lent. st care to see that my ward l does not get in volved in any such
+I under incident at my ward does not get involved in any such

-Sign ature of Parent/Guardian:
+Signatu e of Parent/Guardian:

-Nan e of Parent/Guardian:
+Name o Parent/Guardian:

-Add ress of Parent/Guardian with c contact nos.:
+Address of Parent/Guardian with contact nos.: